vadimverenich/ancestry-and-admixture-inference/README.md

-# Global ancestry models for worldwide human population
+# Global ancestry models for worldwide human populations

 ## Description
 The collection holds various models of global worldwide ancestry (with the number of ancestral components ranging from K=6 up to K=28), which can be easily integrated into separate project as pre-maid reference panels for *4* standard programs for : **[iAdmix](https://bansal-lab.github.io/software/iadmix.html), [SNPWEIGHTS](https://www.hsph.harvard.edu/alkes-price/software/), [fastNGSadmix](http://www.popgen.dk/software/index.php/FastNGSadmix) and [ancestry](https://bitbucket.org/joepickrell/ancestry)**